 ComReg can only resolve disputes about regulated postal services and that have exhausted all the steps of the postal service provider’s Complaints and Redress Procedures (or Code of Practice).

-The following document should be reviewed and completed in the event that ComReg’s assistance with a 43(3) dispute resolution is sought:
+The following steps should be followed in the event that section 43(3) dispute resolution is sought:

 ComReg intends to again accept postal submissions when the Covid-19 crisis is over.